mylescallan/datascience_p1/README.md

 - Price: Compared to getting a hotel, is this service affordable?
 - Reviews: What am I getting for the price that I pay?
 Is is a quality service?

+# Conclusion

+As far back as 2016, when these datasets were compiled, _AirBnB_ was very active _(at least in the cities that we have data for)_.

+We found some surprising results:
+- The availability of listings on any given day differs dramatically between location
+- The ratings are surprisingly positive, given the number of listings available.
+Obviously, they are not uniformly positive (I omitted an explicit analysis of some of the negative reviews - some are truly horrific).
+- There is little correlation between the ratings and prices of the listings.
+This stands out as the most surprising conclusion for this dataset.

+We found some entertaining results:
+- A naive analysis of sentiments will be biased by _"Die Deutschen"_ (i.e. _"The Germans"_) and colloquial English usage.

+Obviously, this is just _"the tip of the iceberg"_.
+For example, the price analysis would involve gathering information about amenities, listing rental unit size, and so on.
+But hopefully it was an enjoyable read!